FangZuo123/FRACTAL-keras/README.md

 ### Pre-trained networks

-Here we provides a pre-trained U-Net model trained by a ring-array PACT system.
+We provide a pre-trained U-Net model that has been trained using a ring-array PACT system.
+This model is suitable for most of the PACT systems we have encountered.

 [model_unet_phantom.hdf5](https://drive.google.com/file/d/1Kp4gcmioyspY2X7lQbDqdtry0zmvy_sB/view?usp=share_link)